ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation

 \section{Method}

-Our goal is to increase the robustness of T2I models, particularly with rare or unseen concepts, which they struggle to generate.
-To do so, we investigate a retrieval-augmented generation approach, through which we dynamically select images that can provide the model with missing visual cues.
+Our goal is to increase the robustness of T2I models, particularly with rare concepts and fine-grained categories, which they struggle to generate.
+To do so, we investigate a retrieval-augmented generation (RAG) approach, through which we dynamically select images that can provide the model with missing visual cues.
 Importantly, we focus on models that were not trained for RAG, and show that existing image conditioning tools can be leveraged to support RAG post-hoc.
 As depicted in \cref{fig:overview}, given a text prompt and a T2I generative model, we start by generating an image with the given prompt.
-Then, we query a VLM with the image, and ask it to decide if the image matches the prompt.
-If it does not, we aim to retrieve images representing the concepts that are missing from the image, and provide them as additional context to the model to guide it toward better alignment with the prompt.
-In the following sections, we describe our method by answering key questions: (1) How do we know which images to retrieve?
-(2) How can we retrieve the required images? and (3) How can we use the retrieved images for unknown concept generation?
-By answering these questions, we achieve our goal of generating new concepts that the model struggles to generate on its own.
+Then, we employ a guided chain-of-thought (CoT) reasoning process, through which a VLM decides whether the image aligns with the prompt, and identifies gaps in it if not.
+If gaps were identified, we aim to retrieve images representing missing concepts that would help fill these gaps.
+These images are then used as context to guide the T2I model toward better alignment with the prompt.
+In the following section, we provide a detailed description of our method.